BahadorGh/solidity-cheatsheet/README.md

 ## Data locations

+- Each variable declared and used in a contract has a data location:
+  - **Storage**:
+    - global memory available to all functions within a contract.
+    - permanent storage that Ethereum stores on every node.
+  - **Memory**:
+    - local memroy available to every function within a contract.
+    - short living in functions.
+  - **Calldata**:
-- Each variable declared and used in a contract has a data location: - **Storage**: - global memory available to all functions within a contract. - oermanent storage that Ethereum stores on every node. - **Memory**: - local memroy available to every function within a contract. - short living in functions. - **Calldata**: - where all incoming function execution data is stored(including function arguments) - non-modifiable memory location(note: similar to memrory location, except it is not modifiable) - **Stack** - a stack which is maintained by EVM(Etheereum Virtual Machine) for loading variables and intermediate values for working with Ethereum instruction set(the working set memory for the EVM). - max limit is 1024 levels, and exceeding this limit(by storing anything more than that), raises an exception.
+    - where all incoming function execution data is stored(including function arguments)
+    - non-modifiable memory location(note: similar to memrory location, except it is not modifiable)
+  - **Stack** - a stack which is maintained by EVM(Etheereum Virtual Machine) for loading variables and intermediate values for working with Ethereum instruction set(the working set memory for the EVM). - max limit is 1024 levels, and exceeding this limit(by storing anything more than that), raises an exception.

 > **Note**: data location of variable, is dependent on: